Hope Lives Youth Ranch

 About

-Hope Lives Youth Ranch offers equine-assisted mentoring and mentoring sessions that take place at a rescue ranch and barn with program horses.
-The program also hosts Donkey Calm events, a Fairytale Pony Ride event, and a Hay Team volunteer group.
-Families can stay connected through a monthly newsletter that features Winter, Spring, Summer, and Fall editions.
+Hope Lives Youth Ranch offers equine-assisted mentoring and mentoring sessions that involve working with horses and donkeys.
+The program also hosts Donkey Calm events, a Fairytale Pony Ride event, and a volunteer work day, and it shares updates through a monthly newsletter.

-The leadership team includes Founder/Director and Board Member Emily Reichman; Founder Cindy Darnell; and Board Members Victor Buraglio, Tiffani Henry, Pam Putman, Julianne Schultz, and Elizabeth Mackey.
-Emily Reichman has been working with horses since 1997, teaching beginner riding lessons since 2007, and studying equine behavior and anxiety extensively since 2011 through various horsemen including Warwick Schiller, Sheila McElwee, Ray Hunt, and Buck Brannaman.
+Staff experience includes Emily Reichman, who has been working with horses since 1997, teaching beginner riding lessons since 2007, and studying equine behavior and anxiety extensively since 2011 through various horsemen including Warwick Schiller, Sheila McElwee, Ray Hunt, and Buck Brannaman.
 Cindy Darnell has a master’s degree in Education, is an Illinois certified art teacher, and completed training at Crystal Peaks Youth Ranch in Bend, Oregon on starting and running an equine-therapy-based program.
 Victor Buraglio developed a chain of 19 supermarkets in Central Illinois and Western Indiana and brings business and financial experience.
-Tiffani Henry graduated from the Kentucky Equine Institute in Lexington, Kentucky, an educational program run by The Kentucky Horse Park, and brings entrepreneurial experience.
+Tiffani Henry graduated from the Kentucky Equine Institute in Lexington, Kentucky, an educational program run by The Kentucky Horse Park, and has entrepreneurial experience.
 Pam Putman worked as a speech therapist in public schools, directed a child-sponsorship program in Haiti, and has administrative experience running a non-profit.
-Julianne Schultz has work experience in sales strategy, marketing, and research in the hospitality industry and with fundraisers, and Elizabeth Mackey is a board member whose son was referred to the program by his teacher after a school presentation in the Monticello School District.
+Julianne Schultz has experience in sales strategy, marketing, and research in the hospitality industry and has experience with fundraisers.

-Parent and visitor comments about Hope Lives Youth Ranch include: “Great rescue ranch, went there for a volunteer work day and had a great time!!
-I can't wait to help again!” from Rachel M.; “Wonderful!!
-Really really cares about the kids!!” from Christina T.; “A truly special and wonderful place.” from Megan D.; and “I have never seen my daughter smile like this before!
-How do I sign her up?” from a parent at the Fairytale Pony Ride event.
+Testimonials about Hope Lives Youth Ranch include comments such as “Great rescue ranch, went there for a volunteer work day and had a great time!!
+I can't wait to help again!” from Rachel M., “Wonderful!!
+Really really cares about the kids!!” from Christina T., and “A truly special and wonderful place.” from Megan D. A parent at the Fairytale Pony Ride event said, “I have never seen my daughter smile like this before!
+How do I sign her up?”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.